- Any grade (most popular for pre-K through Grade 2)

 - Do not use rely on your GPS or internet map program without first checking our the map on our Directions page.

-- Do not pull your vehicle into the farm entrance.
-Our parking lot is across the highway.
-Please have your bus driver park there to let the students off.
+- Do not pull your bus or vehicle into the farm entrance.
+Follow the parking signs to our parking lot across the highway.
 There is a tunnel under the road for students to safely enter the farm.